mapzen/documentation/README.md

 This depends on the `sass` command being available locally so you will have to [install it](http://sass-lang.com/install) if it is not there.
 This command watches the entire source `theme/scss` folder for changes and compiles CSS.
 When you are done editing CSS, you can quit the watcher and then commit the compiled file to Git.

+### Customizing templates

+We've heavily customized the MkDocs theme for use with Mapzen documentation.
+Resources for helping this happen are a little scattered so here is an attempt to gather all the relevant information in one spot.

+- [MkDocs custom themes](http://www.mkdocs.org/user-guide/styling-your-docs/#custom-themes).
+This includes all the variables that MkDocs makes available to templates.
+- [Jinja2 templating language](http://jinja.pocoo.org/docs/dev/).
+MkDocs uses Jinja2.
+This is very similar to Jekyll's Liquid syntax, but it's not the same! ...so it's very easy to get them confused sometimes.
+- [MkDocs built-in themes source](https://github.com/mkdocs/mkdocs/tree/master/mkdocs/themes).
+These are the built-in themes source code.
+Don't start from scratch, refer to these!
+- [MkDocs Bootswatch themes source](https://github.com/mkdocs/mkdocs-bootswatch/tree/master/mkdocs_bootswatch).
+These are additional [Bootswatch](https://bootswatch.com/) themes that are not included by default.
+However they might provide additional references for good practices.

 ## Making MkDocs happy

 ### You must always: